bilab-thapa/bilab-thapa/README.md

 ![JavaScript logo](https://upload.wikimedia.org/wikipedia/commons/thumb/9/99/Unofficial_JavaScript_logo_2.svg/1200px-Unofficial_JavaScript_logo_2.svg.png)
 - JavaScript

-## Projects

-- Project 1: [Project Name](Link to repository) - A brief description of the project
-- Project 2: [Project Name](Link to repository) - A brief description of the project

 ## Contact

 - Email: thapabilab9@gmail.com
 - LinkedIn: [Bilab Thapa](https://www.linkedin.com/in/bilab-thapa/)
 - Twitter: [@thapa_bilab](https://twitter.com/thapa_bilab)

-## Other information

-- Include any other information that you think is relevant, such as your location, education, or work experience.

 <!---
 # - 🔭 I’m currently working on ...